1300 748 137

 Whether you are getting a desiccant or compressor dehumidifier, getting one that suits the room size is very important.
 It is always better to over size a machine for your room than to under size.
 A machine that is too small for a space will struggle to remove moisture efficiently and will put strain on the machine.

-If your room drops below 15C then consider getting a desiccant unit.
+If your room regularly drops below 20C then consider getting a desiccant unit.

 Desiccant dehumidifiers work all year round but perform very well in cold temperatures.
 So if you plan on using your unit in winter and the space you are drying out will be cold, then a desiccant machine is the best option.